-Reactive depression is when feelings run the gamut between emotional sadness triggered by a minor event to great sadness at the loss of someone close to you.
-Depression that is Endogenous is one that continues with no seeming reason for feeling this way.
+Depression reveals itself in two major forms - Reactive and Endogenous.
+Reactive is when feelings run the gamut between emotional sadness triggered by a minor event to great sadness at the loss of someone close to you.
+The type known as Endogenous is one that continues with no seeming reason for feeling this way.
 Sometimes an imbalance in chemicals causes this condition.

-There is yet another form of this mood disorder which is called spiritual depression.
+There is yet another form of this mood disorder which is spiritual in nature.
 Existing as a state of mind, it can come to people when God seems far away or not listening to them.
 In this state of mind they have lost their zeal for God and the Bible.
 They seem to grow tired of doing good to others (Galatians 6:9, 2Thessalonians 3:13) and ready to give up under the weight of their feelings.

 There are cases in the Bible where spiritual depression seems to have occurred.
-King David often found himself spiritually depressed and in need of God, as he states in Psalm 42.
+King David often found himself in this state of mind and in need of God, such as when he wrote the following in Psalm 42.

-"But he himself (Elijah) went a day’s journey into the wilderness, and came and sat down under a broom tree.
+But he himself (Elijah) went a day’s journey into the wilderness, and came and sat down under a broom tree.
 And he prayed that he might DIE, and said, 'It is enough!
-Now, Lord, take my life, for I am no better than my fathers!' " (1Kings 19:4)
+Now, Lord, take my life, for I am no better than my fathers!'
+(1Kings 19:4)

 5 Then he threw down the pieces of silver in the temple and departed, and went and hanged himself.
 (Matthew 27)

 There are a growing number of psychologists who believe that one of the main causes of depression (which would also apply to the kind that is spiritual) is negative, demanding and pessimistic thinking.
 This type of "stinking thinking" helps create an attitude of low self-worth and self-esteem.
 One 'cure' for this type of problem is postive reinforcing self-talk.